 1. Data Capture: Cameras or sensors record the subject’s movements.
 Multiple devices are often used to ensure accuracy from various angles.

-2. Processing: The recorded data is analyzed and converted into a digital format using sophisticated algorithms.
+2. Processing: The recorded data undergoes analysis and conversion into a digital format using sophisticated algorithms.
 This step removes noise and refines the data for practical use.

-3. Visualization: The digital motion data is applied to a 3D model or character, making it possible to animate virtual entities with remarkable precision.
+3. Visualization: The digital motion data applies to a 3D model or character, making it possible to animate virtual entities with remarkable precision.

-This seamless integration of hardware and software allows for high-precision motion tracking and realistic animations.
-It has become an essential tool in creating immersive experiences across multiple disciplines.
+This seamless integration of hardware and software enables high-precision motion tracking and realistic animations.
+Therefore, it has become an essential tool in creating immersive experiences across multiple disciplines.

 Key Components of Motion Capture Technology